unrealnerd/CommandToAPIResolver/README.md

 This will use generate a radom BS Buzzword using [Corporate Bull Shit Buzzword API](https://github.com/sameerkumar18/corporate-bs-generator-api) as a reply on Whatsapp.

-Small demo on how this application interacting with Corporate Bull Shit API and using Twilio WhatsApp API
+Small demo on how this application interacting with Corporate Bull Shit API and using Twilio WhatsApp API as medium

 ![Twilio Whatsapp BotConductor](images/botconductorwhatsapp.gif)

-Same demo using Telegram API
+Same demo using Telegram API as medium

 ![Telegram BotConductor](images/botconductortelegram.gif)